ShabnaNazar/MNIST_AZURE/README.md

 # MNIST_AZURE

-Deploy the MNIST model in Azure
-Use case: Train and deploy an image classification model in Azure Machine Learning using MNIST dataset
+#### Use case: Train and deploy an image classification model in Azure Machine Learning using MNIST dataset

 As part of the assignemnt, i have tried to implment the code using Azure ML.
 During the experimentation or poc phase I have done the below steps deploy the model as a real time endpoint.